mechanomi/img-mm/README.md

 - [X] You can quit any time while playing
 - [ ] Compatibility with as many browser plugins as possible is desirable (e.g., image zoom plugins)
-- [ ] App should be able to be run on a server as a long-running app
+- [ ] App should be able to be run like a regular OS app

 ## Initial milestones